-Milan InstituteAdvanced EstheticianSection - L Palm Desert Campus Only
+Advanced Esthetician Section - L Palm Desert Campus Only COURSE SYLLABUS

-COURSE SYLLABUS

 To determine academic progress, students are assigned theory study and a minimum number of technical performances.
 Theory is evaluated after each unit of study.
 All academic (theory) tests are completed and monitored on campus by a qualified instructor.
 Technical skills are evaluated as completed and counted toward course completion ONLY when rated as satisfactory or better.
 If the technical skill does not meet satisfactory requirements, it is not counted and the technical skill must be repeated.
 At least three (3) comprehensive technical skills evaluations will be conducted during the course of study.
-Technical skills are evaluated according to text procedures, performance standards established by the state licensing agency, and set forth in the technical skills evaluation.
+Technical skills are evaluated according to text procedures, performance standards established by the state licensing agency, and set forth in the technical skills evaluation criteria adopted by the school.
+Students must pass a FINAL written and technical exam prior to graduation.
 Students must make up failed or missed tests and incomplete assignments.

-Numerical grades are considered according to the following scale: GRADING SYSTEM:
+Numerical grades are considered according to the following scale:

-90% - 100% = A80% - 89% = B70% - 79% = C60% - 69% = DBelow 60% = F
+90% - 100% = A 80% - 89% = B 70% - 79% = C 60% - 69% = D Below 60% = F

-\All Assessments (practical and written) must be passed with 75% or higher \\ Once an assessment has been scheduled a grade will be recorded.
+All Assessments (practical and written) must be passed with 75% or higher

+Once an assessment has been scheduled a grade will be recorded.
 If the student does not attempt the assessment, a zero grade will be entered